Indianapolis area at a glance

 2 Fully Encrypted

 Indiana State Police has also chosen to remain "in the clear" on the SAFE-T system.
-However, surrounding counties tell a different story: Hamilton County encrypted without public input in 2023, and Hendricks County went dark in 2022.
-The pressure on Indianapolis to follow continues to grow.
+Surrounding counties are another story: Hamilton County encrypted without public input in 2023, and Hendricks County went dark in 2022.
+The pressure on Indianapolis to follow has grown since.

 Indianapolis 500